Protect your interests and create a Deed of Revocation of Power of Attorney

 However there may come a time when you need to revoke that power.
 Whether due to changes in your relationship with the appointed attorney, a shift in your personal situation, or simply a decision to take back control, creating a Deed of Revocation of Power of Attorney is a crucial step to ensure your wishes are respected.

-Why You Should Create a Deed of Revocation of Power of Attorney
+Why to Do A Deed of Revocation of Power of Attorney?

 Revoking a Power of Attorney ensures that the person you originally granted authority to no longer has legal control over your affairs.
 If your relationship with the attorney has changed or you no longer trust their judgment, revocation is necessary to protect your interests.